Efficient Qubit Calibration by Binary-Search Hamiltonian Tracking: Results

 We thus validate the FBS by rapid estimation of the shift of the qubit frequency $\varepsilon$ and demonstrating an extended coherence of the flux-tunable transmon qubit.

 The fluctuating parameter $\varepsilon$ is estimated from the probing sequence shown in the top part of Fig.~\ref{fig:fig2_FBS}(a): For each probe cycle, the Bloch vector is positioned on the equator using an X$_{\pi/2}$ pulse.
 After precessing for a time $\tau_i$, a virtual Z$(\Updelta f_i)$ gate~\cite{McKay2017} is performed, introducing a phase offset $\phi = 2\pi\Updelta f_i \tau_i$.
 Here, virtual means that the phase offset is added to the subsequent X$_{\pi/2}$ pulse, which projects the Bloch vector back onto the $\hat{z}$-axis.
+The virtual Z gate controls the phase $\Delta f \tau$ of the likelihood function [Eq.~(\ref{eq:FBS})] based on Eq.~(\ref{eq:FBS_detuning}).
 This is followed by a measurement, after which the qubit state $s_i$, ground ($s_i=0$) or excited ($s_i=1$), is assigned by thresholding the demodulated dispersive readout signal on the controller.

 The Bayesian probability distribution of $\varepsilon$ is updated after comparing the measurement outcome $s_i$ to the previous one $s_{i-1}$, as we do not initialize the qubit to the ground state at the beginning of each cycle to reduce the probing cycle period (thus yielding higher feedback bandwidth).
 It follows that in Eq.~(\ref{eq:FBS}) $m_i =2|s_i - s_{i-1}| - 1$.
 For instance, if in the previous measurement the qubit was in the ground state $s_{i-1} = 0$ and now it is in the excited state ($s_{i} = 1$) then $m_i = +1$.
 The duration of the probe cycle is short compared to the measured $T_1\approx\SI{80}{\micro\second}$ at quarter flux: the average Ramsey evolution time is $\approx \SI{4.36}{\micro\second}$, the time used to read out the qubit is $\SI{1,44}{\micro\second}$, and the time used to subsequently cool down the resonator again (to deplete it from any residual photons after the readout pulse) is $\approx \SI{2}{\micro\second}$.